-In the past few years, the study of contact problems in small and large deformation is increased.
-The numerical solution of contact problems presents several difficulties as the computational cost, the high nonlinearity and the ill-conditioning.
-Contrary to many other problems in nonlinear mechanics, these problems can not be solved always at a satisfactory level of robustness and accuracy [19, 28] with the introduce numerical methods.
+In the past few years, the study of contact problems in small and large deformations is increased.
+The numerical resolution of contact problems presents several difficulties as the computational cost, the high nonlinearity and the ill-conditioning.
+Contrary to many others problems in nonlinear mechanics, these problems can not be solved always at a satisfactory level of robustness and accuracy [22, 32] with the existing numerical methods.

-One of the reasons that make robustness and accuracy hard to achieve is that the computation of gap, i.e. the distance between the deformed body and the obstacle is indeed an ill-posed problem and its numerical approximation often introduce extra discontinuity that breaks the converge of the iterative schemes; see [1, 19, 28, 18, 23] where a master-slave method is introduced to weaken this effect.
+One of the reasons that make robustness and accuracy hard to achieve is that the computation of gap, i.e. the distance between the deformed body and the obstacle is indeed an ill-posed problem and its numerical approximation often introduce extra discontinuity that breaks the converge of the iterative schemes; see [1, 22, 32, 21] where a master-slave method is introduced to weaken this effect.